chaofengqing/SRB_India/README.md

 **Please refer to the [published paper](https://www.aimsciences.org/article/doi/10.3934/fods.2019008) regarding to this repository for details on the research background/context, model implementation, data sources, and policy implications**:

 - Main paper:  Fengqing Chao, Ajit Kumar Yadav (2019).
 Levels and trends in the sex ratio at birth and missing female births for 29 states and union territories in India 1990-2016: A Bayesian modeling study.
 Foundations of Data Science, 1(2) 177–196.
-- Technical appendix of the main paper: Chao, Fengqing; Z. Guilmoto, Christophe; K.C., Samir; Ombao, Hernando (2020).
-S1 Appendix Probabilistic projection of the sex ratio at birth and missing female births by State and Union Territory in India. figshare.
-Dataset. https://doi.org/10.6084/m9.figshare.12672821.v1

 ## Repository Structure